|

 solutions of the dinucleotide probability after and before random mutations.
 Journal

-shifted periodicities common to protein coding genes of eukaryotes,
+and simulation of shifted periodicities common to protein coding genes of

 expression of the purine/pyrimidine autocorrelation function after and before